-- 14.1.
-That cultural change regarding consent and sexual violence requires longstanding commitment through advocating for and building institutional change, and maintaining regular campaigns. - 14.2.
-That acts of gendered and sexual violence are not isolated incidents.
-They occur within the context of the prevalence of rape culture in the broader communities of McGill and beyond. - 14.3.
-That there are many steps the SSMU must take to begin to address the violence that it has been complicit in perpetuating.
-We must create a union that supports, protects, educates, and advocates for the safety and well-being of its members.
-We must be active leaders in the fight against campus gendered and sexual violence. - 14.4.
+- 16.4.
 That the SSMU's role is to uphold and complement the existing support structures, and advocate for increased resources and intersectional support options.
-We all share the same goal in ensuring individuals who experience gendered and/or sexual violence have access to timely and specialized resources to support their healing processes. - 14.5.
-In a holistic approach to addressing campus sexual violence that includes prevention, support and survivor-centric disciplinary processes, and requires reforms to both campus policies and provincial legislation. - 14.6.
-In more resource allocation to support services on campus, particularly O-SVRSE and to better support individuals with intersecting marginalized identities. - 14.7.
-In an intersectional approach to gendered and sexual violence by way of including representatives from marginalized groups, who are interested and have the capacity to participate in various SSMU and administrative committees. - 14.8.
+We all share the same goal in ensuring individuals who experience gendered and/or sexual violence have access to timely and specialized resources to support their healing processes. - 16.5.
+In a holistic approach to addressing campus sexual violence that includes prevention, support and survivor-centric disciplinary processes, and requires reforms to both campus policies and provincial legislation. - 16.6.
+In more resource allocation to support services on campus, particularly O-SVRSE and to better support individuals with intersecting marginalized identities. - 16.7.
+In an intersectional approach to gendered and sexual violence by way of including representatives from marginalized groups, who are interested and have the capacity to participate in various SSMU and administrative committees. - 16.8.
 That the health and safety of complainants in the reporting process process, including their mental health and psychological well-being, are paramount.

-15. Student Life
+17. Student Life